 - Bake it at 350 degrees Fahrenheit or until the fish is flaky.

-And if you want tips on how to catch many catfish in an efficient manner, check out the article on Trotline Fishing: Fill Your Freezer.
+And if you want tips on the best ways to catch many catfish in an efficient manner, check out the article on Trotline Fishing: Fill Your Freezer.